Help from the United Way.

 - Expenses around employment including computers, gasoline, commuting and related costs.

-- All United Way partners have limited funds to help clients pay their bills, but as resources all those and other bills may be paid using grants or loans.
+Other support may be arranged too.
+All United Way partners have limited funds to help clients pay their bills, but as resources all those and other bills may be paid using grants or loans.
+Find other details on help near you.

 Free items from United Way partners

 There are a number of ways to get free stuff.
 Some partners, like the Salvation Army or The American Red Cross near you, respond in emergencies or a disaster.
 Others give year round support, including free food from pantries, winter clothes, medical equipment, eyeglasses, and more.
-Some of the free items or basic needs that may be offered are as follows.
+Some of the free items or basic needs from the United Way that may be offered are as follows.

-- Nutritional items, including food, meals, groceries, formula, Ensure for seniors.
+- Nutritional items, including food, meals, free groceries, formula, Ensure for seniors.
+Learn more food banks for the low-income.

 - Household items from low cost (or free thrift stores, furniture or clothing banks.